 The Financial Conduct Authority continually regulates all registered companies.
 Working on behalf of the consumer, to protect you from unfair treatment.
 Lenders and brokers need to be responsible and honest.
 Lenders need to provide full disclosure about costs.
 They also need to ensure that thorough affordability checks are carried out.

 A few more things to remember…

-Payday loans are high interest credit options, not intended for long-term or repeat use.
+Payday loans are high-interest credit options, not intended for long-term or repeated use.
 You’ll pay interest by the day on the money that you’ve borrowed.
 Some lenders also charge fees for late repayment.
 Many responsible lenders have removed these from their agreements.
 There are often cheaper ways to borrow, but there are sometimes benefits as well.
 The benefits come in the form of clear pricing, a set repayment date to encourage you to clear the debt.
 Fast deposit times with money often sent to your bank within hours of acceptance are also a plus.